Pauli Murray: Activism against racial and sex discrimination

 Murray was an outspoken activist at the forefront of the civil rights movement, alongside such leaders as Martin Luther King Jr. and Rosa Parks.
 She coined the term Jane Crow, which demonstrated Murray's belief that Jim Crow laws also negatively affected African-American women.
 She was determined to work with other activists to put a halt to both racism and sexism.
 Murray's speech, "Jim Crow and Jane Crow", delivered in Washington, DC, in 1964, sheds light on the long struggle of African-American women for racial equality and their later fight for equality among the sexes.
 As she put it, "Not only have they stood ... with Negro men in every phase of the battle, but they have also continued to stand when their men were destroyed by it."
 The black women decided to "...continue ... [standing] ..." for their freedom and liberty even when "...their men ..." began to experience exhaustion from a long struggle for civil rights.
-These women were unafraid to stand up for what they believed in and refused to back down from the long and tedious "battle".
+These women were unafraid to stand up for what they believed in and refused to back down from the long and tedious 'battle'".
 Murray continued her praise for black women when she stated that "...one cannot help asking: would the Negro struggle have come this far without the indomitable determination of its women?"
-The "Negro struggle" was able to progress partly because of "...the indomitable determination of its women."

 In 1950, Murray published States' Laws on Race and Color, an examination and critique of state segregation laws throughout the nation.
 She drew on psychological and sociological evidence as well as legal, an innovative discussion technique for which she had previously been criticized by Howard professors.
 Murray argued for civil rights lawyers to challenge state segregation laws as unconstitutional directly, rather than trying to prove the inequality of so-called "separate but equal" facilities, as was argued in some challenges.
 Thurgood Marshall, then NAACP chief counsel and a future supreme court justice, called Murray's book the "bible" of the civil rights movement.
 Her approach was influential to the NAACP arguments in Brown v.
 Board of Education (1954), by which they drew from psychological studies assessing the effects of segregation on students in school.
 The US Supreme Court ruled that segregated public schools were unconstitutional.

 In 1961, US President John F. Kennedy appointed Murray to the Presidential Commission on the Status of Women.
 She prepared a memo entitled "A Proposal to Reexamine the Applicability of the Fourteenth Amendment to State Laws and Practices Which Discriminate on the Basis of Sex Per Se", which argued that the Fourteenth Amendment forbade sex discrimination as well as racial discrimination.